-As I mentioned in my previous posts on lentil recipes, it is always easy to cook lentils (including green grams for this recipe) in pressure cooker.
+As I mentioned in my previous posts, it is always easy to cook legumes (including green grams for this recipe) in pressure cooker.
 However, I am showing you here how to cook this cherupayar thoran recipe or mung bean recipe with coconut on stove top without using a pressure cooker, but using just a pan or pot.
-Not all lentils can be cooked this easy without pressure cooker, however, you can cook green mung beans in a pot or pan relatively easy.
+Not all legumes can be cooked this easy without pressure cooker, however, you can cook green mung beans in a pot or pan relatively easy.

 These are whole, green colored seeds, which can be cooked in a variety of ways.
 Green grams are healthy vegetarian sources of protein, fiber and other nutrients too.
 Green gram recipes are also very tasty and it will be great to include them in your daily diet.